TwoRavens/TwoRavens/documentation/local_install.md

 Download and install R at https://www.r-project.org.
 R versions 3.4+ should work.

 1. Open a new Terminal
-1. `cd` within the TwoRavens repository directory
+1. `cd` into the TwoRavens repository
 1. Run the following commands:
     ```
     workon 2ravens